 In addition, with a nice mix of college students, safety from crime, and decent walkability, the Hat Island / Sunnyside neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 85.4% of the neighborhoods in WA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Hat Island / Sunnyside neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Hat Island / Sunnyside neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.9% of the households here have four, five, or more cars.
 That is more cars per household than in 96.1% of the neighborhoods in the nation.

 Did you know that the Hat Island / Sunnyside neighborhood has more Canadian and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.7% of this neighborhood's residents have Canadian ancestry and 3.8% have Native American ancestry.